riaf-red/riaf-red.github.io/pages/about.md

 ## Our Story

-RIAF was founded in September of 2020 as an opportunity for academics and activists--otherwise separated by national borders and institutional/disciplinary silos --to engage in dialogue on their work related to femicide/feminicide in the Americas.
+RIAF was founded in September of 2020 as an opportunity for academics and activists, otherwise separated by national borders and institutional / disciplinary silos, to engage in dialogue on their work related to femicide / feminicide in the Americas.

 ## Why Femicide/feminicide?